ilatovsky/toga/docs/archive/PURE_PACKED_IMPLEMENTATION.md

 - ✅ **Pure performance focus**
 - ✅ **Minimal, elegant codebase**

-**Toga is now a pure, high-performance grid controller that demonstrates the power of mathematical optimization and packed data structures!** 🎯
+**Oscgard is now a pure, high-performance grid controller that demonstrates the power of mathematical optimization and packed data structures!** 🎯

-Your insight about packed storage transformed toga from a complex, compatibility-laden system into a focused, mathematically optimized performance powerhouse! 🚀
+Your insight about packed storage transformed oscgard from a complex, compatibility-laden system into a focused, mathematically optimized performance powerhouse! 🚀